Anuwat Kaewsamrit

 Apisak Rongpichai (???; born November 17, 1981), known professionally as Anuwat Kaewsamrit (อนุวัฒน์ แก้วสัมฤทธิ์), is a Thai former professional Muay Thai fighter.
 He is a one-time Lumpinee Stadium champion and four-time Rajadamnern Stadium champion across four divisions, as well as the 2003 and 2004 Sports Writers Association of Thailand Fighter of the Year, who was famous in the 1990s and 2000s.
 Nicknamed "The Iron Hands of Siam", he was known for his powerful and technical punching ability.
 Now he's currently the head coach of Impax Academy Thailand.

 Biography

 Early life

-Anuwat Kaewsamrit was born as Apisak Rongpichai in Nakhon Sri Thammarat province in the south of Thailand on November 17, 1981.
+Anuwat Kaewsamrit was born as Apisak Rongpichai in Nakhon Si Thammarat province in the south of Thailand on November 17, 1981.
 At the age of 13, he went to Bangkok to stay with a friend, who was training at the newly formed Kaewsamrit camp.
 At first, Anuwat was a gym assistant, but decided to join the gym as a trainee.
 After his first 6 month training period, he had his first fight at the age of 14 in Pattaya.

 On October 31, 1998, when he was 17 years old, he had his first foreign bout against Hinari Fukatsu who was the current Japanese national champion of SNKA at flyweight in Japan.
 He knocked down Fukatsu twice in the 4th round and twice in 5th round.
 The referee stopped the bout at the second knock down in 5th round.